As an Employee, Can You Compete With Your Employer in New Jersey?

 - Broadly, the agreement cannot be “unduly burdensome on the employee, injurious to the public, or inconsistent with public policy.”

-These requirements drastically limit, if not entirely eliminate, a court’s ability to limit overly broad agreements.
+These requirements drastically limit, if not eliminate, a court’s ability to limit overly broad agreements.
 Further, it eliminates regional or nationwide restrictions.

 The law also imposes on the employer a notice of requirement.
 Specifically, the employer must notify a departing employer within 10 days if it intends to enforce the restriction.
 Failure to provide the notice voids the agreement.